MarcoZengg/CodeX/bu_trift/README.md

 #### Important Notes

-⚠️ **File Uploads:**
+✅ **File Uploads:**
-- Local file storage is ephemeral on Render (files lost on restart)
+- Images are stored in Cloudinary cloud storage (persistent and reliable)
-- Consider migrating to cloud storage (Firebase Storage, S3) for production
+- No local file storage - all images are hosted on Cloudinary CDN

 ⚠️ **WebSocket:**
 - Free tier may have limitations with persistent WebSocket connections